552020/exam05/README.md

   ```

 - **Copy Assignment Operator:**

   ```cpp
   MyClass& operator=(const MyClass& other);  // 'other' is a constant reference
   ```

-### 3. **When Declaring the Constructor of a Derived Class, Do We Always Need to Declare the Constructor of the Base Class?**
+### 3. **Do We Need to Explicitly Declare the Base Class Constructor in the Derived Class?**

-Yes, when you define a constructor in a derived class, you typically need to call the constructor of the base class to properly initialize the base part of the object.
+Yes, when defining a constructor in a derived class, you must call the constructor of the base class to initialize the base part of the object.
 This is done in the initialization list.

 - **Default Constructor:**
-  If the base class has a default constructor (i.e., a constructor that takes no arguments), it is called automatically if you do not explicitly call another constructor in the initialization list.
+  If the base class has a default constructor, it is called automatically.

 - **Parameterized Constructor:**
-  If the base class does not have a default constructor (but has a parameterized constructor), you **must** explicitly call that constructor in the initialization list of the derived class.
+  If the base class has no default constructor, you **must** call it explicitly in the derived class's initialization list.

   ```cpp
   class Base {